Quansight-Labs/free-threaded-compatibility/docs/ci.md

           C:\Python313\python3.13t.exe -c "import sys; print(sys._is_gil_enabled())"
 ```

-## Building Free-Threaded Wheels with cibuildwheel
+## Building free-threaded wheels with cibuildwheel

 [cibuildwheel](https://cibuildwheel.pypa.io/en/stable/) has support
 for building free-threaded wheels on all platforms.
 If your project releases